-- 1 See to it that all components are installed according to the stepby-step instructions in their respective sections. - 2 Replace any expansion board(s) or peripheral(s) that you removed earlier. - 3 Replace the computer cover. - 4 Connect the necessary cables and turn on your computer.
+- 1 See to it that the components are installed according to the step-by-step instructions in their respective sections. - 2 Replace any expansion boards or peripherals that you removed earlier. - 3 Replace the side panels. - 4 Connect the necessary cables and turn on your computer.